 Most regions of Canada have frequently experienced droughts in the past and will continue to do so.
-Droughts are responsible for four of the six most costly natural disasters in modern Canadian history, and all four droughts took place within the last 25 years.
-The Canadian Prairies are particularly susceptible to drought, and there was at least one catastrophic drought per century dating from the seventeenth century.
+Droughts are responsible for four of the six most costly natural disasters in modern Canadian history and all four droughts took place within the last 25 years.
+The Canadian Prairies are particularly susceptible to drought and there was at least one catastrophic drought per century dating from the seventeenth century.
 The most recent Prairie drought began in 1999 and ended in 2005.
-This drought peaked during 2001 and 2002, and has been recognized as one of Canada's worst natural disasters.
-As the result, the Canadian Drought Research Initiative (DRI) was established in 2005.
-One of the three major objectives of DRI is to assess and reduce uncertainties in the prediction of drought over the Prairies.
+This drought peaked during 2001 and 2002 and has been recognized as one of Canada's worst natural disasters.
+As a result, the Canadian Drought Research Initiative was established in 2005.
+One of DRI's three major objectives is to assess and reduce uncertainties in the prediction of drought over the Prairies.

-A drought is an extended period of abnormally dry weather, which is sufficiently prolonged for the lack of water to cause a serious hydrological imbalance in the affected area.
-According to World Meteorological Organization (WMO), the agriculture drought relates to a shortage of available water for plant growth, and is assessed as insufficient soil moisture to replace evapotranspirative losses.
-Having accurate soil moisture information is thus essential to assessing and predicting agricultural drought, and this is a focus of DRI research Yet, it is difficult to obtain soil moisture measurements from field surveys on large scales.
-Soil moisture often exhibits strong small-scale spatial and temporal heterogeneity, which further complicates interpretation of observations.
-There are no consistent soil moisture monitoring networks that can provide long datasets of large scale soil moisture conditions in both Canada and the United States.
+A drought is an extended period of abnormally dry weather that is sufficiently prolonged for the lack of water to cause a serious hydrological imbalance in the affected area.
+According to the World Meteorological Organization (WMO), agricultural drought relates to a shortage of available water for plant growth and is assessed as insufficient soil moisture to replace evapotranspirative losses.
+Having accurate soil moisture information is thus essential to assessing and predicting agricultural drought, which is a focus of DRI research.
+Yet, it is difficult to obtain soil moisture measurements from field surveys on large scales.
+Soil moisture often exhibits strong small-scale spatial and temporal heterogeneity, which further complicates the interpretation of observations.
+There are no consistent soil moisture monitoring networks to provide long datasets of largescale soil moisture conditions in either Canada or the United States.
 Reconstructing the Prairie soil moisture history would therefore enhance our knowledge of drought characteristics and improve drought predictability.

-Recent advances in the development and application of macroscale land surface hydrological models offer the potential to reconstruct and continually monitor and forecast spatial and temporal distributions of soil moisture over a large area.
-The Variable Infiltration Capacity model (VIC; Liang et al. 1994, 1996) is an example of such a land surface macroscale hydrology model.
+Recent advances in the development and application of

+macroscale land surface hydrological models offer the potential to reconstruct and continually monitor and forecast spatial and temporal distributions of soil moisture over a large area.
+The Variable Infiltration Capacity model (VIC; Liang et al., 1994) is an example of such a land surface macroscale hydrology model.
 VIC uses a spatial probability distribution function to represent sub-grid variability in soil moisture storage capacity.
-Nijssen et al. (2001) used VIC to generate 14 years (1980-1993) of global daily soil moisture at a resolution of $2^{\circ} \times 2^{\circ}$.
-Andreadis et al. (2005) reconstructed the drought history of the continental U.S. from 1920 to 2003 using VIC soil moisture and runoff at a resolution of $0.5^{\circ} \times 0.5^{\circ}$.
-Wu et al. (2007) recently applied VIC to generate 35 years (1971-2005) of daily soil moisture over China at a resolution of 30 km × 30 km.
+Nijssen et al. (2001) used VIC to generate 14 years' worth (1980-1993) of global daily soil moisture at a resolution of $2^{\circ} \times 2^{\circ}$.
+Andreadis et al. (2005) reconstructed the drought history of the continental United States from 1920 to 2003 using VIC soil moisture and runoff at a resolution of $0.5^{\circ} \times 0.5^{\circ}$.
+Wu et al. (2007) recently applied VIC to generate 35 years' worth (1971-2005) of daily soil moisture over China at a resolution of 30 km × 30 km.

 Figure 1.
-The 7 calibration catchments and 5 additional validation catchments are coloured green and red respectively; the stars show the 6 Alberta sites where in situ soil moisture measurements are available. (right) The average annual precipitation from 1950 to 2005 over the Prairies, on which the 7 VIC simulation regions (numerically ordered) are identified.
+Upper panel: The seven calibration catchments and five additional validation catchments are coloured green and red, respectively; the stars show the six Alberta sites where in situ soil moisture measurements are available.
+Lower panel: The average annual precipitation from 1950 to 2005 over the Prairies, on which the seven VIC simulation regions (numerically ordered) are identified.